miharyjoe/Snake-Game/README.md

 This is a simple snake game using HTML and JavaScript

 You can clone this and double click index.html .

-After just play in your browser and enjoy!
+After just play in your browser off line!

+or

+you can directly play in this link: https://mihary.herokuapp.com

+Enjoy!!